ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 - :py:func:`~ska_tango_testing.integration.assertions.within_timeout`
   is used to (optionally) specify a timeout for the assertion, which is a maximum time limit to wait for the event to happen (if it is not already).
-  Timeout may be a good tool to avoid explicit sleep times or "await" calls for asynchronous events.
+  Timeout are a good tool to avoid explicit ``sleep`` instructions or custom `syncronization` calls to "await" asynchronous conditions to happen.
   If not specified, the default timeout is 0 seconds, so the assertion will fail immediately if the event is not already in the tracer.
 - :py:func:`~ska_tango_testing.integration.assertions.has_change_event_occurred`
-  is an elastic assertion method that checks if a change event has occurred
+  is an assertion method that checks if a change event has occurred

   - on a specific device and attribute,
   - with a specific current value,